68publishers/consent-management-platform/README.md

 ## About CMP

-The CMP is a standalone application for storing users' cookie consent and managing the cookies themselves on any website or application.
+The CMP is a standalone application for storing user's cookie consents and managing the cookies themselves on any website or application.

 ![CMP Application](docs/images/dashboard.png)